jerbaroo/flask-access/README.md

 ### User access logic

-Implement `has_access(self, *args, **kwargs) -> bool` on your user class.

-Implement any kind of access logic you like.
-The arguments this function receives are whatever you set in `@flask_access.require`, for the endpoint currently being checked.
+When a user attempts to access an endpoint Flask-Access will load the user object `u` and run `u.has_access(rights)` where `rights` are what is required for the current endpoint.

-If a user does not have `has_access` implemented, or the function returns anything but `True`, then access will be denied.
+If a user object has no `has_access` method, or if `has_access` returns anything but `True`, then access will be denied.

+So you need to implement `has_access(self, rights) -> bool` on your user class.
+The `rights` that get passed in are the arguments you specified in `@flask_access.require` for the current endpoint.

 ### Access denied handler